mykelalvis/FATESRD/fate-srd.com/fate-codex/articles/SPIRITs.md

 Because _Silence Is My Weapon_, I get +2 when I Carefully overcome someone's reluctance to talk by silently waiting them out.

-Because _People Misjudge Me_, I get +2 when I Cleverly [[create advantage]] by surprising someone with a well-timed quip.
+Because _People Misjudge Me_, I get +2 when I Cleverly [[Create Advantage]] by surprising someone with a well-timed quip.

 [Open Slot]